Blog

 Use Restrictions & Fine Print

-Owning a Golden Visa property in Greece isn’t a free-for-all.
+Owning a property in Greece under the Golden Visa is not an unrestricted option.
 There are rules attached to how you use and finance it:

 • No Airbnb or subletting: Properties bought for the Golden Visa cannot be rented on short-term platforms (Airbnb, Booking.com, etc.).
 Breaching this can lead to fines and even cancellation of your permit.